Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 What is the roasting temperature on a Weber Q?

-The Weber Q was never designed to be like the Weber kettle where you can roast at temperatures as low as 170°C to 180°C
+The Weber Q was never designed to be like the Weber kettle, where you can roast at temperatures as low as 130°C to 150°C. This BBQ needs heat to do its job correctly.

 Can I roast vegetables in a Weber Q?

 Absolutely!
-And I encourage it.
-Especially if you’re fortunate enough to have the Weber Q medium or family series BBQ.
+And I encourage it especially if you’re fortunate enough to have the Weber Q medium or family series BBQ.

 If you’re cooking a succulent roast pork, lamb, or chicken on your Weber Q, why not add some potatoes and pumpkin on the side?
 I always do, and it’s a game-changer!